Second Skin - Application Dedicated to Dermatology

 Treat and diagnose patient’s skin diseases

-Proposed application components
+Proposed components

-Mid-fidelity wireframes of Second Skin
+Design and style of Second Skin

 To create the low-fidelity prototype, sketches of the application’s pages were done on paper.
 This was done to get a general gist of what the application’s UI will look like.
 After the low-fidelity prototype has gotten feedback from informal testing, a mid-fidelity prototype created which is characterized by the application of the style guide to the prototype and the creation of images and 3D models.